 No Valet?
 Email Guests with Parking Info.

 Let your guests know the best places to park.
 If you’re having a party in your home, remember to block off some space in your driveway for any disabled guests.
 FYI: Driveway space is especially needed if you have any catering.
 Speaking of catering…

 Choose Your Caterer Wisely

-Hotels and Country Clubs provide their own catering.
+Some venues provide their own catering.
 For other venues, choose your caterer wisely.
 Ask friends for recommendations and referrals.
 Or better yet, ask your event planner.
-Speaking of…
+Oh, and about event planners…

 When Hiring an Event Planner Makes Sense

 For larger events, it often makes sense to hire an experienced event planner.
 Do you find that you don’t know the answers to venue coordinator questions?
 Not sure what “theme” to have this year?
 Is the planning taking too much of your time?
 Maybe a planner is the right choice for your event.

 Event planners cost money, but a great event planner can save you money!
 They’ll also save you time and worry, and work to reduce vendor and venue costs.
 Plus, they can use their extensive knowledge to make your party more, fun, delicious, and memorable for everyone.